 These cool little fish "hotels" can be stacked atop one another to provide multiple separate homes for your fish.
 The outer shell of this tank can be detached and painted to match your decor.
 Tank made from glass.

 The design partially obstructs your view of the fish.
 There is also a lidless model, which is not best for all environments.

-Includes a divider, which allows you to house two male betta fish.
 Includes a night light and a filtering system to make the environment healthier for your fish and allows you to change the water less often.
 Solid lid includes a feeding hold.
 No need to remove the lid for feeding.
 Kit includes filter, food, and water conditioner for betta fish.